United States Army Reserve Command: Mission

+History

 Establishment of the Chief, Army Reserve

-As the evolutionary process continued, there were more congressional hearings and investigations and major reorganizations of the Army, including Secretary of Defense Robert S. McNamara's failed attempt between 1965 and 1966 to merge units of the Army Reserve into the National Guard.
+As the evolutionary process continued, there were more congressional hearings and investigations and major reorganizations of the Army.
+This included Secretary of Defense Robert S. McNamara's failed attempt between 1965 and 1966 to merge units of the Army Reserve into the National Guard.
 In 1967, Congress passed watershed legislation in the form of the Reserve Forces Bill of Rights and Vitalization Act.
-In essence that act, among other features, prescribed reserve leadership for reserve units.
-For the Army, the act created a statutory Chief, Army Reserve (CAR) who served as an advisor to the Chief of Staff on Army Reserve matters.
-Command and Control of the Army Reserve, however, was under Continental Army Command (CONARC) until 1973 and after that under Forces Command (FORSCOM).
+In essence, the act, among other features, prescribed reserve leadership for reserve units.
+For the Army, the act created a statutory Chief, Army Reserve (CAR) who served as an advisor to the Army Chief of Staff on Army Reserve matters.
+Command and control of the Army Reserve, however, was under the Continental Army Command (CONARC) until 1973, and after that, under the Forces Command (FORSCOM).
 The act also virtually eliminated bitter congressional deliberation over reserve component policy—for a while.

-Congress Directs Design of a Command and Control Plan
+Congress-directed design of a command and control plan

 In 1988, the House Committee on Appropriations Surveys and Investigation rekindled the debate.
 The committee uncovered two command and control reporting chains for the Army Reserve: FORSCOM and the CAR.
 Unlike the Air Force Reserve and the Navy Reserve, the CAR did not have sole command of the Army Reserve.
 In 1989, Congress directed the Army to design a command and control plan for the Army Reserve.
 Congress and the Army, with FORSCOM in the lead, began the struggle, at times difficult, to produce a mutually agreeable arrangement for the Army Reserve.

 FORSCOM, the Office of the Chief Army Reserve (OCAR), the Department of the Army, and Congress each had its own plan.
-Command and Control options spanned from the creation of an independent major command to a major subordinate command under FORSCOM.
+Command and control options spanned from the creation of an independent major command to a major subordinate command under FORSCOM.

-Major Subordinate Command Status
+Major subordinate command status

 On 18 January 1990, the CAR and the FORSCOM commander reached an agreement, a major step in the evolution of the new command.
 The Army's plan called for the command to be organized as a major subordinate command.
 FORSCOM was to develop overall policy for units of the U.S. Army Reserve (USAR), while the Reserve Command was to prepare implementation procedures, plans, and programs in accordance with FORSCOM guidance.
 Integration of the active component and reserve component into a total force was the ultimate objective.

 U.S. Army Reserve Command Planning Group

-As the plans were staffed and reviewed, FORSCOM pushed forward in March 1990 by creating the U.S. Army Reserve Command (USARC) Planning Group charged with providing the functional nucleus to plan and develop the details for establishing the USARC (e.g., table of distribution and allowance, organization and functions manual, etc.).
+As the plans were staffed and reviewed, FORSCOM pushed forward in March 1990 by creating the U.S. Army Reserve Command (USARC) Planning Group, charged with providing the functional nucleus to plan and develop the details for establishing the USARC (e.g., table of distribution and allowance, organization and functions manual, etc.).
 The USARC Planning Group was to evolve into the heart of the new USARC headquarters.
 Meanwhile, Congress and the Army had differing views on the next course of action.
 In the midst of this came another negotiated agreement between the OCAR and FORSCOM, the management of USAR funds.